-Sanctuary River Campground is at mile 23 on the Park Road.
-It offers 7 sites, making it the smallest in Denali (along with Igloo Creek Campground, which also has 7 sites).
+Sanctuary River Campground is at mile 23 on the Denali Park Road.
+It offers 6 sites, making it the smallest in Denali (along with Igloo Creek Campground, which has 7 sites).
+It is open May 20 - mid-September each year.

 Sanctuary is tent-only - you will not find any RVs or other vehicles in this campground.
 It is accessible by camper bus.
 The bus stop is a short walk from the camp sites - less than 100 yards (100 meters).

-As you travel along the Park Road, from the entrance heading into the park, Sanctuary is the first so-called "primitive" campground.
-There is no potable water or electricity at this campground - you must bring a filter or purification tablets with you.
+As you travel along the park road, from the entrance heading into the park, Sanctuary is the first tent-only campground.
+There is no potable water or electricity at this campground—you must bring a filter or purification tablets with you.
 Sanctuary River itself flows clear most of the summer, so you need not worry about silt or other sediment clogging your filter.

 Unlike most campgrounds in Denali, you cannot reserve a stay in Sanctuary in advance.
-It is a "walk-in" campground, meaning you will need to visit the Wilderness Access Center or Riley Creek Mercantile upon arriving in the park to see if sites are available.
+It is a "walk-in" campground, meaning you will need to visit the Denali Bus Depot or Riley Creek Mercantile upon arriving in the park to see if sites are available.

 Sanctuary River is a heavily wooded campground, with screening between most sites.
-The immediate area is brushy, but nearby mountains offer chances to hike directly from the campground and gain elevation, with views of Mt.
-McKinley to the south possible on clear days, after some strenuous up-hill hiking.
+The immediate area is brushy, but nearby mountains offer chances to hike directly from the campground and gain elevation, with views of Denali to the south possible on clear days, after some strenuous up-hill hiking.

 Small animals, like red squirrels and snowshoe hares, are commonly seen in Sanctuary.
 Larger animals, like moose, caribou and grizzly bears, are occasionally seen in the area, though not often in the campground itself.
-In some years, various birds can be found nesting in the area - examples from recent years include ravens and great horned owls.
+In some years, various birds can be found nesting in the area.

 Necessities.
 Pit-vault toilets are near the campground entrance.
 No potable water is available - bring a filter or purification tablets.
 No fires are permitted at Sanctuary.